BlueSolei/conan-emsdk_installer/README.md

 ## For Packagers: Publish this Package

-The example below shows the commands used to publish to bincrafters conan repository.
-To publish to your own conan respository (for example, after forking this git repository), you will need to change the commands below accordingly.

 ## Build and package

 The following command both runs all the steps of the conan file, and publishes the package to the local system cache.
 This includes downloading dependencies from "build_requires" and "requires" , and then running the build() method.

-    $ conan create bincrafters/testing
+    $ conan create . emsdk_installer/2.0.11@

 ## Add Remote

-    $ conan remote add bincrafters "https://api.bintray.com/conan/bincrafters/public-conan"
+    $ conan remote add artifactory https://artifactory01.engit.synamedia.com/artifactory/api/conan/vge-conan-snapshots-local

 ## Upload

-    $ conan upload emsdk_installer/1.39.6@bincrafters/testing --all -r bincrafters
+    $ conan upload emsdk_installer/2.0.11 --all -r artifactory

+## **Update to latest em-sdk version**

+1. find the latest emsdk release at https://github.com/emscripten-core/emsdk/releases
+2. add a new entry to `conandata.yml` with the new version's url and sha256 hash
+3. build & publish to Synamedia's Artifactory as described in the [Build and Package](#build-and-package)
+4. if all well, commit your changes to the master with commit message of pattern 'v\<version\>' (e.g. v2.0.42)

 ## Conan Recipe License